hannesm/jackline/README.md

 offline or a groupchat.
 Inverse highlights the active contact, and if the buddy name in the status bar is inverted, logging is turned on.

-Other errors are red, warnings are green.
+Default colours are:

-The default colours are:
+- Chat "empty"
-- Chat empty
+- GroupChat "empty"
-- GroupChat empty
+- Transit "gray 18"
-- Presence gray 18
+- Presence "gray 12"
-- Info gray 18
+- Info "gray 18"
-- Warning yellow
+- Warning "yellow"
-- Error red
+- Error "red"
-- Success green
+- Success "green"

 To draw all presence messages in cyan instead of gray, create a